 On 1 December 2023, the ECB, Banking Supervision issued an SREP 2023 Decision for NLB to comply with on a consolidated basis.
 The total SREP capital requirement (TSCR) is 10.12 per cent. valid from 1 January 2024.
 The Pillar 2 Requirement decreased by 0.28 per cent. compared to the previous decision due to a better overall SREP assessment.
+At the end of 2024, the Pillar 2 requirement remains unchanged.

 On 29 April 2022, the BSI issued a new Regulation that came into effect on 1 January 2023 to maintain a systemic risk buffer for exposures in the Republic of Slovenia, which introduces the level of the systemic risk buffer rates for sectoral exposures, 1.00 per cent. for all retail exposures to natural persons secured by residential real estate in Slovenia and 0.50 per cent. for all other exposures to natural persons in Slovenia.
-From January 2025, the sectoral systemic risk buffer for retail exposures to natural persons secured by residential real estate will decrease from 1.0 per cent. to 0.5 per cent.
+From January 2025, the sectoral systemic risk buffer for retail exposures to natural persons secured by residential real estate decreased from 1.0 per cent. to 0.5 per cent.